zumanm1/multi-api-chat/README.md

 ### Environment Variables

-You can configure your API keys in a `.env` file by copying `.env.template`:
+You can configure your API keys and AI features in a `.env` file by copying `.env.template`:

 ```bash
 cp .env.template .env